-Although Poured In Place Surfacing is more expensive than bonded rubber surfacing, it requires less long-term maintenance and is ADA compliant which allows for easy accessibility for individuals with wheelchairs!
-On average, poured in place flooring, or wet pour rubber surfacing is approximately $10-$15 per square foot.
+Although Poured In Place Surfacing has a higher initial cost than bonded rubber surfacing, it requires less long-term maintenance and is ADA compliant which allows for easy accessibility for individuals with wheelchairs!
+On average, poured in place rubber flooring, or wet pour rubber surfacing is approximately $10-$15 per square foot.
 To truly understand how much poured in place rubber will cost per square foot for your particular project, you need to to know a few things:

 You’ll need to know how thick the rubber surfacing needs to be.

 You’ll need to know what colors you'll be using.

 You’ll need to know where you want the playground to be and what the site currently looks like.